Coduhuey/ChatGPT-Prompt-Plugin-For-Obsidian/README.md

 It's so important that there are guides on how to write good ChatGPT prompts: https://www.coursera.org/articles/how-to-write-chatgpt-prompts

-What this plugin does: Remove friction from your workflow by getting quickly creating ChatGPT prompts when you create/open a note
+What this plugin does:
+- Removes workflow friction from your workflow by getting quickly creating ChatGPT prompts when you create/open a note

 All you have to do is create a template (create a new note in your vault), assign a tag, and this plugin will send a prompt to ChatGPT using your template.